Beam-Impact/beam-salesforce-cartridge/page-designer-components.md

 ## 2 Row x 2 Col (Mobile), 1 Row x 4 Col (Desktop)

-Shows a grid with 4 regions into which a merchant can drop other components.
+Shows a grid with four regions into which a merchant can drop other components.

 ### Files
 ```